wpm/bisemantic/README.md

 between the two texts.

-[GloVe](https://nlp.stanford.edu/projects/glove/) vectors are used to embed the texts into matrices of size _(maximum tokens, 300)_, clipping or padding the first dimension as needed.
+[GloVe](https://nlp.stanford.edu/projects/glove/) vectors are used to embed the texts into matrices of size _maximum tokens × 300_, clipping or padding the first dimension for each individual text as needed.
 If maximum tokens is not specified, the number of tokens in the longest text in the pairs is used.
-An optionally bidirectional shared LSTM converts these embeddings to single vectors, _r<sub>1</sub>_ and _r<sub>2</sub>_, which are then concatenated into the vector
+An (optionally bidirectional) shared LSTM converts these embeddings to single vectors, _r<sub>1</sub>_ and _r<sub>2</sub>_, which are then concatenated into the vector
 _[r<sub>1</sub>, r<sub>2</sub>, r<sub>1</sub> · r<sub>2</sub>, (r<sub>1</sub> - r<sub>2</sub>)<sup>2</sup>]_.